MasoudMoeini/Terraform-Google-Cloud-Deploy-GKE-Cluster/README.md

 ```
 kubectl get all
 ```
-Now you are connected to GKE cluster and you should see something similar<br>
+Now you are connected to GKE cluster<br>
 Running Vote app and Flask app on kubernetes cluster<br/>
-Copy azure-vote.yaml and flask-app.yaml files into learn-terraform-provision-gke-cluster folder<br/>

 ```
 kubectl apply -f azure-vote.yaml
 ```